 Regular fire drills are conducted within the hospital.
 These drills are intended to ensure your safety if alarms are activated.
 These drills will not affect you, however a nurse can assist you if you are bothered by the noise of these drills.

 The patient’s recovery is paramount.

-- Intensive Care Unit (ICU): 11am – 2pm and then 4pm – 8pm, allowing all patients a two-hour rest period each afternoon.
+- Intensive Care Unit (ICU): 11 am – 12 pm daily.
 Visiting outside these times are negotiable with the ICU Clinical Manager or Team Leader.

 - Day Surgery: If a patient is admitted to a private room and wishes for a support person to stay, this may be accommodated.

-- Children: It can be particularly stressful for children when they are in hospital.
-All children 16 years and under must be accompanied by a parent, guardian or their delegate.
+- Children: It can be particularly stressful for children in hospital.
+All children 16 years and under must be accompanied by a parent, guardian or delegate.

-- Patients Requiring Palliative Care: Should you wish to stay with your loved ones throughout this time, our team can arrange facilities to accommodate your needs.
+- Patients Requiring Palliative Care: Our team can arrange facilities to accommodate your needs if you wish to stay with your loved ones throughout this time.
 Please discuss this with the nursing team at any time.